imran-mamin/tower-defense-cpp/Meeting-notes.md

 - Imran is working on implementing methods for the Tower class and its subclasses.

 Trivial change: We plan to rename Game class to Level class as it is more suitable according to the content.

+## Meeting 22.11.2023
+ All members participated in Achitecture and UML planning.
+ - Leevi created map selector renderer, enemy path renderer and game loop skeleton.
+He also participated in bug fixing.
+ - Aleksi was working on game loop, tower placement, bug fixing and overall improved the GUI of the application.
+ - Imran was working on classes and their method implementations and fixed bugs.